maxtkc/mvths-wiki/docs/055a-voltage-regulation.rst

 Exercise:
 ~~~~~~~~~

 #.
-Using the device diagram and the basic circuit shown below, set up an LM7805 to regulate 10V input from your bench supply to 5V output.
-NOTE: You will not need to use the capacitors shown for this exercise.
+Using the device diagram and the basic circuit shown below, set up an LM7805 to regulate 7V input from your bench supply to 5V output.
 Test your output using a multimeter.
 NOTE: your circuit may not produce exactly 5.0V.

    .. figure:: images/image9.png